 c) complete the curricular requirements of a specific program area, such as school counseling, clinical mental health counseling, marriage and family counseling, etc.

-Please contact the Program Director, Dr. Jered Kolbert at firstname.lastname@example.org, who can assist you in determining if you have satisfied these pre-requisites, or help you develop a plan to satisfy these pre-requisites.
+Please contact the Program Director, Dr. Jered Kolbert at firstname.lastname@example.org, who can assist applicants in determining whether they have satisfied these pre-requisites or develop a plan to satisfy these pre-requisites.

 2. Personal Characteristics